bchareyre/yade-mpi/doc/sphinx/prog.rst

 This scenario leads to special design, which allows fast parallel write access:

-* each thread has its own storage (zeroed upon request), and only write to its own storage; this avoids concurrency issues.
+* each thread has its own storage (zeroed upon request), and only writes to its own storage; this avoids concurrency issues.
 Each thread identifies itself by the omp_get_thread_num() function provided by the OpenMP runtime.
 * before reading absolute values, the container must be synchronized, i.e. values from all threads are summed up and stored separately.
-This is a relatively slow operation and we provide ForceContainer::syncCount that you might check to find cummulative number of synchronizations and compare it agains number of steps.
+This is a relatively slow operation and we provide ForceContainer::syncCount that you might check to find cummulative number of synchronizations and compare it against number of steps.
 Ideally, ForceContainer is only synchronized once at each step.
 * the container is resized whenever an element outside the current range is read/written to (the read returns zero in that case); this avoids the necessity of tracking number of bodies, but also is potential danger (such as ``scene->forces.getForce(1000000000)``, which will probably exhaust your RAM).
 Unlike c++, Python does check given id against number of bodies.